TheStartofAGoodEnd/Something/README.md

 	- string.length - It can be used to know the size of the string that you want;
 	- string[position] - It is used to check which letter is in that position in that string, the counting starts in zero;
 	- let string of "Hello" - It is used in a loop to go for all the letter of the string;
-	- "string".toLowerCase() "string".toUpperCase() - They are used to put all the string in lower case or in upper case. string[position].toUpperCase;
+	- "string".toLowerCase() "string".toUpperCase() - They are used to put all the string in lower case or in upper case. string[position].toUpperCase() - It is used to put only one letter or only an interval of letters in UpperCase or LowerCase;
 	- "string".includes("shorter string") - It checks for the shorter string in the string;
 	- "string".startsWith("short string") - It checks for the shorter string in the beginning;
 	- "string".endsWith("short string") - It checks for the shorter string in the beginning;